sanjith-s/Naive-Bayes-Space-Restorer/README.md

 ### 2. Install requirements

-The FeatureRestorerMetricGetter class from the Feature Restorer Metric Getter library is required in order to use grid search features.
+The FeatureRestorationMetricGetter class from the Feature Restorer Metric Getter library is required in order to use grid search features.

 To install it in Google Colab, run the following: